mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

   also improves the clarity of the workspace history, as the number of algorithms present in the history is now reduced.
 - On the fitting tab, only one fit object (fit output and input workspaces) will be shown at a time.
-- Addition of background correction algorithm (PSIBackgroundCorrection) to remove the background present in PSI bin data loaded using LoadPSIMuonBin.
+- Addition of background correction algorithm (PSIBackgroundCorrection) to remove the background present in PSI bin data loaded using :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>`.
 - Addition of a LoadMuonNexusV2 algorithm to load the new Muon V2 files, see :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>`.
 - Updated rounding for time zero and first good data to be 3 decimal places.
 - Added double pulse analysis, see :ref:`Muon home tab <muon_home_tab-ref>`.